There is an important difference between a complementary therapy and an alternative therapy.

 - massage therapy

 Many health professionals are supportive of people with cancer using complementary therapies.
-They can see that the therapies help people to cope better with the cancer and its treatment.
-But some health professionals have been reluctant for their patients to use such therapies.
+Some health professionals have been reluctant for their patients to use them.
 This is because many therapies have not been scientifically tested in the same way as conventional treatments.

 Some research trials have been carried out to see how well complementary therapies work for people with cancer.
-Some trials are still in progress.
-But doctors need more studies to help them develop their knowledge about the best way to use complementary therapies.
+Others are still in progress.
+But we need more to find out how best to use complementary therapies.

 Alternative therapies are used instead of conventional medical treatment.
 People with cancer have various reasons for wanting to try alternative therapies.